 - Provincetown – located on the outermost Cape, this quaint town offers shops, restaurants, and several beaches.
 In the summer, there are ferries that travel from downtown Boston to Provincetown.

-- Chatham – another area with quaint shops and beautiful beaches, as well as the Chatham lighthouse.
+- Chatham – another area with quaint shops, beautiful beaches, and the Chatham lighthouse.
 The Chatham Bars Inn resort is located here.

 - Mashpee – also located on the upper Cape, Mashpee offers shopping at the Popponessett Marketplace and Mashpee Commons.

-- Harwich – offering several different villages with a great downtown area, delicious restaurants, and fantastic beaches.
+- Harwich – offers several different villages with a great downtown area, delicious restaurants, and fantastic beaches.

-- Yarmouth – this town includes Yarmouth Port, West Yarmouth, and South Yarmouth.
-It’s a convenient location right in the middle of the Cape, and has many family-friendly activities like miniature golf, the Cape Cod Inflatable Park, and the Whydah Pirate Museum.
+- Yarmouth—This town includes Yarmouth Port, West Yarmouth, and South Yarmouth.
+It’s conveniently located right in the middle of the Cape and offers many family-friendly activities, such as miniature golf, the Cape Cod Inflatable Park, and the Whydah Pirate Museum.

 - Dennis – offering delicious restaurants, fun shops, and beautiful beaches, Dennis is a convenient family vacation destination.